Information for Faculty

 In the age of digital coursework, utilization of unauthorized online material may lead to an investigation of alleged Academic Misconduct.
 The Academic Misconduct process is outlined in the Student Code of Conduct, which can be accessed at this link: https://www.uc.edu/campus-life/conduct/student-code-of-conduct.html.
 If you have questions regarding this process, please contact your College Conduct Administrator (CCA) for support and guidance.

-It is the recommendation of the Office of Student Conduct and Community Standards that faculty provide expectations for the use/misuse of online resources to their syllabi.
+The Office of Student Conduct and Community Standards (SCCS) strongly recommend that faculty set clear expectations regarding the use/misuse of online resources to students in their course syllabi.

 Request for Removal of Material ONLY